Updated: March 23rd, 2023

 - Expensive

-The Audio Technica ATH-IM02 are among my favorite IEMs that I use myself.
+The Audio Technica ATH-IM02 is among my favorite IEMs that I use myself.
 This pair of in-ear monitors are compact and lightweight (4” x 2” x 6.5” and 3.4 ounces), so they are easy to store and travel with.
 These Audio Technica in-ears come with silicone ear tips to give you a custom fit.
 You also have the option to use the foam tips that come with the package.
 Finally, the ear tips feature a seal for ultimate noise isolation, and the earbuds are detachable from the cable to allow you to move freely behind your drum set.

 Although it is the second Audio Technica product on this list, the ATH-IM02 has earned its spot here.
 It may be expensive, but it is one of the most popular choices among drummers.
 Just check out the many positive reviews online!